balaji78/dynatrace-adapter-v2/README.md

 # dynatrace-adapter-v2

-Pull the metrics out of dynatrace data APIs and forwards to Influxdb
+This helps in getting Dynatrace API data and ingest the metrics to Influx DB v2.x